 3. Don’t make a habit of lending them money.

 As a parent, you may be tempted to help your adult addict with their living expenses when they are feeling most vulnerable.
 However, it can be difficult to tell what your financial support is funding.
 Are they using the money for something important or spending it on more alcohol and drugs?
 Your alcoholic child may become dependent on you and feel less of an incentive to overcome their addiction if you continue to offer them money.
 Without a reliable source of income, they are more likely to reflect on their behavior and work toward their recovery, cultivating core values like honesty, accountability, and hard work along the way.

 Completing basic tasks for your son or daughter and doting on them in other ways can hamper their progress, despite your best intentions to make their lives easier.
 They may begin to believe that they cannot achieve anything on their own and avoid making efforts to better themselves.
 You might also be smothering your loved one if you repeatedly bring up their addiction, which could create added tension and frustration.

 It’s natural to feel worried about your child when they are struggling with a debilitating disease like addiction.
 Letting your fears consume you, however, will stand in the way of your own happiness and peace of mind.
-Over time, continuing to put your loved one’s needs above your own may also lead to feelings of resentment on your part.
+Get back to focusing on your hobbies and your passions.
+Over time, continuing to put your loved one’s needs above your own will become exhausting and ultimately harm your mental health.

 Addiction does not discriminate based on age, and many individuals develop substance use disorders later in life.
-Luckily, even if your son or daughter falls into this category, they still have time to turn their life around.
+Luckily, even if your adult son or daughter is battling addiction, they still have time to turn their life around.
 As much as you may want to shield your child from their inner demons, they need to make their own informed decisions.
-Nevertheless, as someone who has known and cared for them their entire lives, you can play a valuable role in encouraging them to be the best version of themselves.
+Nevertheless, as a parent who has known and cared for their child their entire lives, you can play a valuable role in encouraging them to be the best version of themselves.